Authing/docs/docs/en/guides/authorization/user-consent-authz.md

 ![](~@imagesZhCn/guides/authorization/user-consent-authz-2.png)

 Then we add all operation permissions for all message data for users user1@123.com and user2@123.com, and finally click OK.
 At this point, the administrator's privileges management operations are all finished.

 ## Obtain a AccessToken with Permission

 The caller needs to obtain resource authorization from the resource party through the **OIDC authorization code mode**.
 The user of the resource party will participate in the authorization process.
-After the user's authorization, Approw will issue an AccessToken with the authority scope and the subject is the resource holder.
+After the user's authorization, Authing will issue an AccessToken with the authority scope and the subject is the resource holder.
 First, you need to splice the **authorization link**:

 ```http
 https://{应用域名}.authing.cn/oidc/auth?client_id={应用ID}&response_type=code&scope=openid email message&redirect_uri={调用方业务地址}&state={随机字符串}